 Iron and potassium deficiency also can cause brittleness of plant leaves.

-Poor water conditions and excess iron contamination in the water can be the culprit for aquarium plant leaves turning black.
+Poor water conditions and excess iron contamination in the water can be the culprits for aquarium plant leaves turning black.
 Water change is the solution to get rid of it.

 How do I get rid of brown algae on my aquarium plants?

-Higher nitrates and phosphates in the water are the main reasons for brown algae on plants.
-Frequent water changes can reduce the nitrate and phosphate level of the water.
+Higher nitrates and phosphates in the water are the main reasons for brown algae in plants.
+Frequent water changes can reduce the nitrate and phosphate levels of the water.
 This is the best solution to remove brown algae.

-Do Brown algae mean my tank is cycled?
+Does brown algae mean my tank isn’t cycled?

 Not necessarily.
 Brown algae can appear during the cycling process, which is very common.
 But it can also occur in an established tank.
 Brown algae is not a common type of algae, but they are a tiny animal, diatom.